Chris Ramos: Career

 On 31 August 2018, Ramos joined Sevilla Atlético on a season-long loan.
 On 2 September of the following year, he moved to fellow third division side CD Badajoz also in a temporary deal.

 On 2 October 2020, Ramos agreed to a one-year loan deal with Segunda División side CD Lugo.
 He scored his first professional goal on 21 October, netting his team's third in a 3–0 home win over Girona.

 On 17 August 2021, Ramos signed a permanent three-year contract with Lugo.
 On 31 January 2023, he signed a five-and-a-half-year contract to rejoin his hometown club Cádiz, now being assigned to the first team in the top tier.

 Ramos scored his first goal in the top tier on 9 April 2023, netting his team's second in a 2–0 away win over Real Betis.
 In the 2023–24 season, he became the player with most aerial duels won in La Liga in 174 occasions.

 On 15 August 2025, Ramos moved abroad for the first time in his career, after agreeing to a one-year loan deal with Campeonato Brasileiro Série A side Botafogo FR, with a buyout clause.

-On August 24, he made his debut for Botafogo and scored two goals in a 3-1 comeback victory over Juventude in Caxias do Sul.
+On 24 August 2025, Ramos made his debut for Botafogo and scored two goals in a 3–1 comeback victory over Esporte Clube Juventude in Caxias do Sul.
+Two days after his debut on the field, he was officially presented by the club at the Nilton Santos Stadium.

-Two days after his debut on the field, Chris Ramos was officially presented at Botafogo, at the Nilton Santos Stadium.
+In July 2026, despite losing space under head coaches Martín Anselmi and Franclim Carvalho, Ramos signed a permanent deal with Fogão until December 2028, after triggering clauses of his obligatory purchase.
+However, he returned to Spain shortly after, after agreeing to a one-year loan deal with Real Oviedo in the second division.